clerickx/TheStage4Library/README.md

 ### Our To-Do List
 Incase you were wondering what we are gonna add in our library, here is our official [trello](https://trello.com/b/nh4u8iIM/thestage4library-todo).

+### Our Discord Server!
+We have made our own server.
+If you would like to talk to people, here it [is](https://discord.gg/wBty8aMjRZ)!

 ### Known Issues:
 ```
 .
 MAKEOPTS="-j8" instead of MAKEOPTS="-j$(nproc)"